UliPrantz/HPI-FSR-Pi-Terminal/README.md

 4. Enable the service by executing `sudo systemctl enable fsr-terminal`

+5. Make the `StartScript.sh` executable with: `sudo chmod 755 ~/FsrTerminal/assets/StartScript.sh`

-5. When starting the service with `sudo systemctl start fsr-terminal` the app should start as normal otherwise see the `Troubleshooting` section below
+6. When starting the service with `sudo systemctl start fsr-terminal` the app should start as normal otherwise see the `Troubleshooting` section below

-6. After a restart the system should automatically open the FSR Terminal
+7. After a restart the system should automatically open the FSR Terminal

 ## Troubleshooting

 - Check the output of `systemctl status fsr-terminal`

+- Check the outputs of `journalctl -u fsr-terminal`

 - Make sure the `~/FsrTerminal` got the `755` permission with `sudo chmod 755 ~/FsrTerminal`